kelseyhightower/pipeline/labs/hub-configuration-file.md

 HUB_CONFIG="${PWD}/hub"
 ```

-## Encrypt the Hub Configuration File and upload to Google Cloud Storage
+## Encrypt the Hub Configuration File and Upload to Google Cloud Storage

 In this section you will encrypt the hub configuration file using the [Google Key Management Service](https://cloud.google.com/kms) (KMS) and upload the encrypted file to a [Google Cloud Storage](https://cloud.google.com/storage) (GCS) bucket, which will make the hub configuration file securely available during any automated build steps performed by Cloud Container Builder in the future.